josehoudini/kirby-medialibrary/README.md

 # Kirby Media Library Plugin

-A simple Kirby panel plugin that adds a centralized media library for your site.
-It provides tabs for Images, Videos, and Other files, displays thumbnails, file info, and panel links.
-Perfect for managing all your site assets in one place.
+A simple plugin that adds a centralized media library for Kirby sites. <br>
+It provides tabs for Images, Videos, Documents and other files, displays thumbnails, file info, and panel links.
+Perfect for managing all assets in one place.

 ## Installation